From 28% to 44% Margin in 8 Weeks: The Margin Rescue That Saved a Design Agency at $82K

 › Library Navigation: Quick Navigation · Operator Cases

-But the margin is compressing.
+But the margin was compressing.
 Forty-two percent six months ago.
 Now twenty-eight percent.
 Revenue up forty-one percent.
 Margin down thirty-three percent.
 Profit barely moved.

 She’d read the predictive intelligence about what breaks at $120K.
-Service delivery model hits structural ceiling.
+The service delivery model hits a structural ceiling.
 Margin compression is the early warning sign visible at $110K.
-Operators who ignore it hit $120K with a 25% margin, can’t scale further, and are stuck for 6-8 months.
+Operators who ignore it hit $120K with a 25% margin, can’t scale further, and are stuck for 6–8 months.

 Nora looked at her trend line: